karibbov/hpo4nas/README.md

 Use DeepCave to analyse and
 Highlight these strengths.**

-*Other questions occuring during the project will also be discussed.*
+*Other questions raised during the project will also be discussed.*